lorenasilvaaraujo/Aquaponics/content/_index.md

 # Aquaponics Live Research Archive

 Hi!
 My name is Lorena.
 Welcome to my digital garden.
-I am a PhD student at [Wageningen](https://www.wur.nl/en/about-wur.htm) or (<a href="[Wageningen](https://www.wur.nl/en/about-wur.htm)" target="_blank">my link</a>) working on making a tool to calculate the Return of Investment of Aquaponics endeavors.
+I am a PhD student at [Wageningen](https://www.wur.nl/en/about-wur.htm) working on making a tool to calculate the Return of Investment of Aquaponics endeavors.

    ![Aquaponics.dev logo](aquaponics.png)